by Damon Rinard

 Click on any image to view a larger version.

-Here you can see the main feature - the low step through height.
+Here you can see the main feature - the low step-through height.
 Betty doesn't have to lift her leg nearly as high as she did with her old girl's bike.
-You can see the water bottle was a tight fit.
+You can see that the water bottle was a tight fit.
 There is barely enough room for Betty to miss hitting it with her knee when mounting.

 In fact, I had to move the water bottle higher after the frame was done to keep it as much out of the way as possible.
 I did that by adding a third T nut above the original two.
 Here you can see the old T nut on the down tube below the water bottle.

 After the frame was done, I had to route the cables.
 I made custom carbon-fiber cable stops right on the frame.
 Here is a single cable stop.
 I formed the back side of the stop right on the frame surface, and the cavity for the cable using a quarter-inch-diameter steel rod.
 I wanted to bond the stop on after it cured, so I put a layer of thin plastic packing tape on the frame as a release.
 I also wanted to be able to get the rod out, so I waxed it and coated it with release agent.
 To make the stop, I thoroughly wetted the carbon plies through with epoxy, wiggled the rod through the weave, and vacuum-bagged the wet carbon right on the frame.
 After cure, I sanded the rough edges smooth and filed the cable opening to shape.
 I cut the slot with a hacksaw, then bonded the stop in place on the frame.

 Here is a double cable stop on the other side of the down tube.
 I made doubles the same way, only with two rods, of course.
 I taped popsicle sticks together to act as spacers between the rods.
 That way, they remained parallel during cure.